Ifigeneia Manitsa BEd, MSc, AFHEA

 Other professional engagements

 Volunteer columnist in the column “Personal Development” of a Greek Online Magazine, www.simplylife,gr, writing non-academic articles about Education and Special Education.

 Voluntary participation in conducting seminars about nutrition to students with and without disabilities, Department of Food Technology, School of Agriculture, Aristotle University of Thessaloniki.

-Ph.D. student in the Department of Psychology, School of Law, Social and Behavioural Sciences within the Faculty of Arts and Social Sciences, Kingston University of London, United Kingdom.
+Ph.D. research in the Department of Psychology, School of Law, Social and Behavioural Sciences within the Faculty of Arts and Social Sciences, Kingston University of London, United Kingdom.

 MSc in Pedagogy with specialization in “Special Education”, Department of Philosophy and Pedagogy, Aristotle University of Thessaloniki, Greece.